zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ## Store your App in Git

-Heroku relies on [git](http://git-scm.com/), a distributed source control managment tool, for deploying your project.
-If your project is not already in git first verify that `git` is on your system:
+Heroku relies on [Git](http://git-scm.com/), a distributed source control management tool, for deploying your project.
+If your project is not already in Git, first verify that `git` is on your system:

 ```term
 ::: $ git --help